Is Your Organisation Ready to Support Self-Directed Learning?

 Various methods of SDL, including problem-based learning, encourage social interaction and allow your learners to collaborate on learning activities, creating a combined knowledge across your workforce.

-To achieve a self-directed learning culture in the workplace, you need to be putting your learners in the ‘driving seat’ so to speak.
+To achieve a self-directed learning culture in the workplace where people direct their own study, you need to be putting your learners in the ‘driving seat’ so to speak.

 By encouraging a ‘bottom-up’ approach to learning that requires vastly less organisational resource than traditional ‘top-down’ approaches, in which learning activities are dictated, not chosen, the learning your organisation provides becomes more accessible to learners.